dmg9626/dmg9626.github.io/site/about.md

 ---
-layout: default
+layout: about
 title: About Me
+hide_title: true
 permalink: /about/
 ---

-I'm a game developer from Orlando, currently enrolled at Drexel University in Computer Science with a Game Development concentration.
+<p>I'm a game developer from Orlando, currently enrolled at Drexel University in Computer Science with a Game Development concentration.</p>

-When I'm not talking about games, I can be found enjoying the weather, yelling about internet privacy, or tinkering with my Raspberry Pi.
+<p>When I'm not talking about games, I can be found enjoying the weather, yelling about internet privacy, or tinkering with my Raspberry Pi.</p>